huggingface/diffusion-fast/README.md

 We rely on pure PyTorch for the optimizations.
 You can refer to the [Dockerfile](./Dockerfile) to get the complete development environment setup.

-For hardware, we used an 80GB 400W A100 GPU with its memory clock set to the maximum rate.
+For hardware, we used an 80GB 400W A100 GPU with its memory clock set to the maximum rate (1593 in our case).

 ## Running a benchmarking experiment 🏎️